 When only 22% of businesses are satisfied with their conversion rates and on average, a typical website conversion rate is 2.35% only (Wordstream), you wouldn’t be hard pressed to imagine why you are always on the hunt for conversions.

 Audiences are fast embracing banner blindness, are simply ignoring regular TV ads and skipping banner ads on websites.
 This is why personalization is the new standard.
-And it will require you to go one step further from audience segmentation based on demographics to segmentation based on behavior.
+And it will require you to go one step further from user segmentation based on demographics to segmentation based on behavior.

 Behavioral segmentation allows you to dig deeper into your customers’ psyche and convert them.
 This article shares the methods, tools, and common examples of behavioral segmentation.